 This exercise is excerpted from Noble Desktop’s past web development training materials.
 Noble Desktop now teaches JavaScript and the MERN Stack in our Full Stack Development Certificate.
 To learn current skills in web development, check out our coding bootcamps in NYC and live online.

-Topics covered in this Ruby on Rails tutorial:
+Topics Covered in This Ruby on Rails Tutorial:

 Exercise Overview

-relationship type, there isn’t really any way to access the contents of the join table directly (such as to add additional fields to it).
+With has_and_belongs_to_many, every time you relate two model objects together, an entry is made in the join table, which relates those two objects.
+However, when you use the has_and_belongs_to_many relationship type, there isn’t really any way to access the contents of the join table directly (such as to add additional fields to it).
 We’ve hit a wall with our initial approach.

 No need to feel bad if you reach this point in your own development work.
 Part of working in Ruby on Rails is being Agile in your development approach.
 In short, that means that when we encounter a obstacle, we pause, retool our approach, and forge ahead.